Mehak-Munjal/Interview-Scheduler/README.md

     * A single page application (SPA)
     * Interviews can be created, updated and deleted
+    * Email sent to candidates with Interview time , Interview Date and meeting link
     * Availability of candidates can be seen
     * Option to upload resume and download it
     * View full details of the interview